Edge Hill College opened in Liverpool in 1885 as the first non-denominational teacher training college for women.

 A Vision Realised: 2003-2010

 Taught Degree-Awarding Powers (TDAP) and University Title were awarded in 2006.

 In 2008, the University gained Research Degree Awarding Powers.
 Dr (later Professor) Tanya Byron was appointed as the first Chancellor of the University.

 The physical development of the Ormskirk campus continued with the completion of the Western Campus and buildings such as the Faculty of Education (2004) and the Faculty of Health and Social Care (2007).

-Faculty of Health and Social Care moved from Aintree to Ormskirk helping to promote stronger links between the University's three academic Faculties.
+Faculty of Health and Social Care moved from Aintree to Ormskirk promoting stronger links between the University’s three academic Faculties.